KSHB 41 reporter Olivia Acree covers portions of Johnson County, Kansas. Share your story idea with Olivia.

 That's one of the hardest jumps, but skaters like Amber Glenn and Alysa Liu make it look easy.

 All eyes are on the sport, and coach Sharon Brilliantine says that means new skaters at Bluhawk.
-The sports park hosts Learn to Skate classes for beginner skaters at any age.
+The sports park hosts classes for beginner skaters of all ages.

-Because of the success of Team USA, these young skaters get to watch the sport grow and hope for the same themselves.
+Because of the success of Team USA, these young skaters get to watch the sport grow, with hope for the same success themselves.

-"It's a dream to be, you know, at the Olympics," Suen said.
+"It's a dream to be at the Olympics," Suen said.

 This story was reported on-air by a journalist and has been converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.